 Normal maintenance involved checking the operation of working pumps, checking oil levels daily, changing fluids once pumps were shut down, checking river levels and cleaning the building.
 AMB Tools technician performs annual service on backwash compressor to ensure that it is working effectively to keep intake screens clean.
-A Partlow thermograph records daily temperature for a 24 hour period, and the thermograph paper is replaced every seven days with a new record sheet.
+Mark Luce, of Laurmar Electric performs annual inspection of breakers, pumps, motors and drives.
+Mark replaced fan in variable speed #1 drive and also the pneumatic actuator in the airburst valve #1.
+The drive fan keeps the motor cool and the actuator valve allows the valve to open and close to keep river intake screens clear of debris.
+A Partlow thermograph records daily temperature for a 24 hour, and the thermograph paper is replaced every seven days with a new record sheet.
 This gives the Cle Elum staff a hands-on river temperature profile throughout the whole year.

 River pump flow ranged from 3,600 to 14,400 gallons per minute, depending on the time of year.
 Peak pumping flows occur from the May to December of each year.
-Once fish are transferred off site to acclimation facilities flows and pumping rates were reduced to one pump to supply water to spawning channel and Oxbow.
-In May 2013 all river pumps had oil drained and changed.
+Once fish are transferred off site to acclimation facilities flows and pumping rates were reduced to one or two pumps to supply water to spawning channel and Oxbow.
+On two separate occasions two of the four river pumps were shut down and well water turned on.
+In December 2013 freezing conditions and frazzle ice plugged screens and in July 2013 run off and high water washed debris from river banks and plugged the intake screens.
+On both occasions river pumps were stopped and well water was used to supplement water to juvenile raceways.